fokosun/Checkpoint2/README.md

                 } catch(\Florence\RecordNotFoundException $e) {
                     echo $e->getExceptionMessage();
                 }

+Nice and straight forward.
+Hey, i told you it was simple didn't I!

 Potato ORM is an open-source project, so please feel free to tell family and friends to use or contribute to Potato ORM.